 Vitamin E

-Vitamin E has been implicated in lowering the risk of cardiovascular disease.
 It's not difficult to get 30 to 60 milligrams every day of Vitamin E from a diet rich in seeds, vegetable oils, and grains, but it's difficult for most people to consume more than 60 milligrams a day consistently through diet alone.
-Supplements may be necessary to get enough vitamin E to boost your immune system.
+Supplements may be necessary to get enough vitamin E to boost your immune system and to help with endometriosis inflammation.

 The body converts beta carotene to vitamin A, which itself has anticancer properties and immune-boosting functions.
 But too much vitamin A can be toxic to the body, so it's better to get extra beta carotene from foods and let the body naturally regulate how much of this precursor is converted to the immune-fighting vitamin A. It's highly unlikely that a person could take in enough beta carotene to produce a toxic amount of vitamin A, because when the body has enough vitamin A, it stops making it.